 Failure to pay the Fixed Penalty Notice would also result in prosecution.

 Where does the requirement to pick up after my dog apply?

-The PSPO states that a person in charge of the dog must “remove dog faeces from any land to which is open to the air and to which the public have access”.
+A person in charge of the dog must remove dog faeces from any land to which is open to the air and to which the public have access.